Table of Contents

 • spec-kitty owns workflow state, lane validation, and git-safe mutations.

-• External providers orchestrate agent execution and call spec-kitty orchestrator-api.
+• external providers such as spec-kitty-orchestrator run agents and call spec-kitty orchestrator-api.

 This replaces in-core orchestration commands.
 The core CLI does not provide spec-kitty orchestrate.